Choose Your Pellet Grill's Configuration

 These old-school controllers offer up to 10 pre-set temperature positions, including “Low,” “Medium,” and “High” (it’s no coincidence that they’re commonly referred to as “LMH” controllers).
 They’re imprecise devices that cycle anywhere between 30–40 degrees of your intended temperature, choking off the fire when it gets too hot and feeding the flames when it’s too low.
-Non-PID controllers are the norm among Entry-Level pellet smokers such as those from Pit Boss, the Camp Chef SmokePro Collection, and Traeger Pro Series Generation 1.
+Non-PID controllers are the norm among Entry-Level pellet smokers such as those from the Camp Chef SmokePro Collection and Traeger Pro Series Generation 1.
 If you choose a pellet cooker with this kind of controller, we recommend you use a remote grill thermometer so you can have a better idea of the temps inside your grill.

 After years of relying on imprecise technology, pellet grill manufacturers experienced a major breakthrough with the introduction of proportional integral derivative (PID) controllers.
 There won’t be a test at the end, so it’s OK to immediately forget those big words and just remember what they mean: These controllers constantly run calculations based on factors like fan speed and pellet rate to maintain constant temperatures within 5 degrees of your setting.
 PID controllers are necessary for pellet cookers with variable-speed fans and augers, making them a standard feature for Practical Pellet Grills and a notable inclusion on the Entry-Level Victory pellet grill.

 There’s not much room for improvement when it comes to temperature control, so wood pellet grill brands did the next best thing — equipped PID controllers with even more high-tech features.
 The most widespread “PID-plus” advancement is the combination of Wi-Fi capabilities and companion smartphone apps that monitor cooks and send alerts, which adds to the set-it-and-forget-it appeal of models like Camp Chef Woodwind Wi-Fi pellet smokers and Traeger Timberline and Ironwood pellet grills.
-To take the convenience a step further, Twin Eagles pellet grills come with an in-depth library of recipes and guided cooks on their touch-screen controllers.

 Choose Your Pellet Smoker Class